cbarkinozer/Spring/Documentation/1_ Spring.md

     ...
 }
 ```
-We’ll not create objects on our own and rather inject them.
+We will not create objects on our own, but will instead inject them.
 The following is an example of dependency injection by using constructor:
 ```java
 public class Person {